 You can use this bassinet in your home for overnight sleep, for travel…. for whatever.
 You can also buy the bassinet stand to elevate it.
 You can even turn it into a laundry stand when you’re done with it!
 It’s sick.
 Yes, the bassinet is a big attraction of this stroller

 The 2nd cool thing about the Vista is that it becomes an awesome double stroller, with purchase of the second seat, the “rumble seat” (max weight 35 lbs).
 For an older child (or a 3rd kid!), you can also get the UPPAbaby Piggyback Ride-Along Board ($119).
 Yep — this one is top notch!
 See the full review here.

 This stroller is a little heavier, but it does A LOT.
 It has crazy storage, an easy fold, a HUGE canopy, and high-end touches.
 The bassinet and 2nd seat only add to my love for it ❤.
 I really don’t think any of these foreign strollers have anything on it (snap, snap snap).

 Weight: 28 lbs

 This fancy-pants Euro stroller is really…let’s put it this way…every photo you see of this stroller is of a supermodel pushing it in high heels.
 Wearing an urban cowboy hat.
 Yes, it is absolutely all about style with the Cybex brand.

 This stroller has two very distinct parts: the frame and the seat.
-The frame is about 11 lbs and is very sleek and “chrome” looking.
-It has a super simplistic look and feel.
-And the white-washed wheels, tho.
-Damn, gurl.
+The frame is very sleek and “chrome” looking.
+It has a super simplistic look and feel and is completely customizable.